SmartlyDressedGames/Unturned-Docs/ItemData.md

 __Water__: The number of water to restore.

-__Food_Constrains_Water__: Max potential water gain is capped by actual food gain.
+__Food_Constrains_Water__: Specified if max potential water gain should be capped by actual food gain.
 Applies to items where max potential water gain is less than max potential food gain.

 __Disinfectant__: The number of immunity to restore.